mjg211/ph2rand/README.md

 # ph2rand <img src='man/figures/ph2rand.png' align="right" height="139" />

-*Design of Randomized Comparative Phase II Oncology Trials with a Binary Primary Outcome*
+*Design of randomized comparative phase II oncology trials with a Bernoulli primary outcome*

 ## Description

-**ph2rand** provides a suite of functions to assist in the design of randomized comparative phase II oncology trials with a binary primary outcome variable.
+**ph2rand** provides a suite of functions to assist with the design of randomized comparative phase II oncology trials with a Bernoulli primary outcome variable.
 Specifically, support is provided to (a) perform a sample size calculation when using one of several published designs (Jung, 2008; Jung and Sargent, 2014; Kepner, 2010; Litwin *et al*, 2017,